-Prerequisite: Admission to the Mortuary Science Program and completion of MORT 160 C; or eligible for admission to the program and employed in funeral service.
+Prerequisite: Admission to the Mortuary Science Program and completion of MORT 160 C; or employed in funeral service and preparing to take the funeral director, or embalmer examination as verified by the Mortuary Science Department.
 This course is designed to introduce the mortuary science student to sources of law, legal status of the dead human body, duty of burial, right to control funeral arrangements, final disposition, and liability for funeral expenses; torts involving the dead human body and the funeral director; wills, estate, and probate proceedings; cemeteries and related issues; state and federal laws and regulations pertaining to funeral service; as well as the legal aspects of being a licensed funeral director/mortician.
 Within this framework, relevant statutes, rules and regulations specific to the state of California are considered.
 Also covered are the Federal Wage and Hour Act, the Federal Truth in Lending Act, Occupational Safety and Health Act regulations, and the Uniform Anatomical Gift Act.